Aristekrat/alarmclock/README.md

 ==============

 This is a mini-project I built to showcase my front-end skills.
-You can see and use the alarmclock at: www.masspire.com/alarmclock
+You should be able to download and spawn it locally without any problems.

 The alarm clock uses advanced CSS3, jQuery, jQueryUI, and web workers.